The False Consensus Effect is stronger in situations with ambiguity --- Borgson & Weber (2008)

 Slogans are motivational devices.
-Their point is to get you (“people”) to do things or avoid things you would not otherwise -- in someone’s opinion -- do or avoid.
-Any discomfort or reticence you might feel is to be compensated by your knowledge that you, accepting the slogan, are now part of a group, a member in consensus, a sharer of the faith.
+Their point is to get you and others to do or avoid things you might not otherwise -- in someone’s opinion -- do or avoid.
+Any discomfort or reticence you might feel is to be compensated by your knowledge that you, by accepting the slogan, are now part of a group, a member in consensus, a sharer of the faith, of the brother-and-sisterhood, of the movement, to accentuate the positive and de-emphasize the negative and don't mess with Mister In-Between.

 Slogans are often factually false, e.g. “X-Mart: where America shops!”
 Slogans often promise more than they can deliver, e.g. “Yes, we can!”
 Their vagueness often makes potential enemies seem like fellow travelers, “A sound economy is our primary consideration.”